GreatCowBASIC/Help/output/md/lookup_tables.md

     #chip 16F628

     'Read table item
-    'Must use ReadTable and a variable for the index, or the table won't be downloaded to EEPROM
+    'Must use ReadTable and a variable for the index, or the table will not be downloaded to EEPROM

     TableLoc = 2
     ReadTable TestDataSource, TableLoc, SomeVar